 You can stay 180 days/year in Brazil since the first entrance.

 If you plan to leave your boat leaving the country, you can ask for a 2 years’ extension of the customs’ clearance for the boat.
 If you plan to stay in our marina we can give you the required documents.

 - Second step: Customs (Receita Federal).
 Ship’s papers and the documents delivered by the Federal Police.
 You must also go there with a former document filled on the website of the Receita Federal, check the link https://www.edbv.receita.fazenda.gov.br

-The Customs and the Navy are both located in the comercial harbour of Cabedelo.
+The Customs are located in the comercial harbour of Cabedelo.
 Esay access by train from the Marina.

 Generally speaking, the Brazilians are very welcoming and the formalities are easy.
 The only thing you have to keep in your mind, is that “time” hasn’t the same value compared to the othe side of the Atlantic.